EthicalML/ethically-aligned-licenses/README.md

 # Ethically Aligned Software Licenses

-This repository contains a set of "Ethically Aligned Licenses", which consist of a set of the most common open source software licenses modified to require alignment to an ethical framework.
-The default Ethical Framework provided by default is the [ACM Code of Ethics and Professional Conduct](http://ethics.acm.org) which is also [provided in this repo]().
+This repository contains a summary of the current idea of developing a set of "Ethically Aligned Licenses".
+This would consist of a set of the most common open source software licenses modified to require alignment to an "ethical framework".
+The current Ethical Framework being considered is the [ACM Code of Ethics and Professional Conduct](http://ethics.acm.org).

 ## Licenses in this repository